ssmiller25/r15cookieblog/content/info/k8s-cheatsheet.md

 kubectl get pods -o custom-columns=NAME:.metadata.name,NODE:.spec.nodeName
 ```

-(PS, the above info is also provided in `kubectl get pods -o wide`, but above still useful if you are ONLY looking ofr nodenames)
+(PS, the above info is also provided in `kubectl get pods -o wide`, but above still useful if you are ONLY looking for nodenames)

 And to display ingresses with hostname and path